-nuvis - storybench Exploring data & digital storytelling.
-A publication of Northeastern University’s School of Journalism.
+nuvis - Storybench Exploring data and digital storytelling.
+A publication from Northeastern University’s School of Journalism.

 - What can data visualization learn from feminism?by Paxtyn Merten on February 14, 2018 at 4:44 pm

 It’s about time to infuse feminism into data science and visualization.
 At least, that’s what Emerson data visualization and civic tech professor Catherine D’Ignazio says based on her research into what an intersectional feminist perspective on data could look like.
 “We’re in this moment when big data and visualization are The post What can data visualization learn from feminism? first appeared on Storybench.